anilzen/QTD2024/content/poster/_index.md

 #### Quantum homogenization in non-Markovian collisional model
 Collisional models are a category of microscopic framework designed to study open quantum systems.
 The framework involves a system sequentially interacting with a bath comprised of identically prepared units.
 In this regard, quantum homogenization is a process where the system state approaches the identically prepared state of bath unit in the asymptotic limit.
 Here, we study the homogenization process for a single qubit in the non-Markovian collisional model framework generated via additional bath-bath interaction.
 With partial swap operation as both system-bath and bath-bath unitary, we numerically demonstrate that homogenization is achieved irrespective of the initial states of the system or bath units.
 This is reminiscent of the Markovian scenario, where partial swap is the unique operation for a universal quantum homogenizer.
 On the other hand, we observe that the rate of homogenization is slower than its Markovian counter part.
 Interestingly, a different choice of bath-bath unitary speeds up the homogenization process but loses the universality, being dependent on the initial states of the bath units.

 ---

+### Kiera Salice
+*University of Houston*

+#### On the Origin of Classicality: Robust Quantification and Experimental Verification of Quantum Darwinism
+Quantum Darwinism is a physical framework that explains the emergence of our classical experience from the quantum substrate.
+In this poster, we outline a comprehensive experimental implementation of the foundational ideas of Quantum Darwinism including the emergence of branching structures and the emergence of classicality through information-theoretic quantities such as, the mutual information, quantum discord and the Holevo quantity.
+Additionally, we propose a class of local observables as a novel quantifier for probing quantum-to-classical transitions.
+This quantity constitutes an experimentally efficient method of observing the emergence of classicality.
+We provide both a mathematical proof and experimental verification for this quantity.
+This work further positions Quantum Darwinism as a leading theory in addressing the elusive quantum-to-classical transition.

+---